-Credit Risk
+Credit risk

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to \$713 million and \$724 million, as at June 30, 2009 and March 31, 2009, respectively.
+The maximum exposure to the credit risk at the reporting date is primarily from trade receivables amounting to \$724 million each as at December 31, 2009 and March 31, 2009.
 Trade receivables are typically unsecured and are derived from revenue earned from customers primarily located in the United States.
 Credit risk is managed through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the company grants credit terms in the normal course of business.